si-medbif/vips-openseadragon-demo/README.md

 2) Download (https://github.com/openseadragon/openseadragon/releases/download/v2.4.2/openseadragon-bin-2.4.2.zip) and extract Openseadragon at the working directory.
 The folder name could be renamed to be easier to refer to (e.g. just `openseadradon/`).

 ### 2) Create an HTML file (if needed, CSS and javascript files).
 An example html file can be found here (https://github.com/si-medbif/vips-openseadragon-demo/blob/master/example.html).
-The `tileSources:` must be change to the location of the dzi file.
-In the example below, the dzi file is located at `working_dir/slides`, and openseadragon is located at `working_dir/openseadragon` (i.e. `openseadragon-bin-2.4.2/` is renamed to `openseadragon/` and moved to the `working_dir`).
-The `working_dir` is where the HTML file is located.
+The following part of the HTML file must be changed:

 ```
 var viewer = OpenSeadragon({